spinnaker/spinnaker.github.io/setup/features/aws-launch-templates/index.md

     aws.features.launch-templates.excluded-applications: "dangerousapp"
     aws.features.launch-templates.all-applicaitons.enabled: false
   ```
-1. Read through the available [features](#feature-configuration) to determine which features make sense for your use cases.
+1. Read through the available [features](#feature-configuration) to determine which make sense for your use cases.
 1. Update AWS settings in deck to include the features you identified.
 Ensure that `enableLaunchTemplates` is `true`.
   ```js
     providers: {